lujiarui/Str2Str/README.md

 ## 📜 Description

-Str2Str is a score-based framework (which means it accommodate any diffusion/flow matching architecture) for protein conformation sampling in a zero-shot manner.
-The idea behind is very straightforward: given an input protein structure, which can be obtained from your favorite folding module, such as [AlphaFold](https://www.nature.com/articles/s41586-021-03819-2) or [ESMFold](https://www.science.org/doi/10.1126/science.ade2574), Str2Str perturbs the structure in the corresponding geometric space, followed by a sequence of denoising steps.
+Str2Str is a score-based framework (which means it can accommodate any diffusion/flow matching architecture) for protein conformation sampling in a zero-shot manner.
+The idea behind is very straightforward: given an input protein structure, which can be obtained from your favorite folding module, such as [AlphaFold2](https://www.nature.com/articles/s41586-021-03819-2) or [ESMFold](https://www.science.org/doi/10.1126/science.ade2574), Str2Str perturbs the structure geometry in the corresponding conformation space, followed by a sequence of denoising steps as annealing.

 <p align="center">
 <img src="assets/inference.png" width="450"/>
 </p>

-This simply yet effective sampling pipeline draws abundant inspiration from traditional methods to sample conformations, yet it is guided by a (learned) neural score network.
+This simply yet effective sampling pipeline draws abundant inspiration from traditional methods to sample conformations.
+Differently, it is guided by a neural score network train on the [PDB](https://www.rcsb.org/) database.

 <p align="center">